Graduate studies in Geography

 No, the Department of Earth Sciences does not require a preliminary application.
 We do however strongly suggest that you contact the faculty member(s) with whom you would like to work prior to applying.

 When is my application due?

 In order to be considered for either a Teaching or Research Assistantship, it is imperative that the Department receive all of your required application materials by February 1st.

 What are the required components of the application?

-the Graduate College includes a completed application form, official transcripts from all
+to the Graduate College includes a completed application form, official transcripts

-undergraduate institutions attended, GRE scores, a statement of intent, and three letters of
+from all undergraduate institutions attended, GRE scores, a statement of intent, and

 Do I have to take the Graduate Record Examination (GRE)?